-The San Sebastián Properties (5,466 ha) cover a classic, low sulphidation, epithermal vein system in four mineralized vein sub-districts named Los Reyes, Santiago de los Pinos, San Sebastián and Real de Oxtotipan.
-Each sub-district consists of a cluster of quartz (calcite, barite) veins mineralized with sulphide minerals (pyrite, argentite, galena and sphalerite).
+The San Sebastián Properties cover a classic, low sulphidation, epithermal vein system in four mineralized vein sub-districts named Los Reyes, Santiago de los Pinos, San Sebastián and Real de Oxtotipan.
+Each subdistrict consists of a cluster of quartz (calcite, barite) veins mineralized with sulphide minerals (pyrite, argentite, galena and sphalerite).
 Each vein cluster spans about 3 km by 3 km in area.
 In total, more than 50 small mines were developed historically on at least 20 separate veins.

-The San Sebastián veins tend to be large and can carry high grade silver-gold mineralized deposits.
-For example, the La Quiteria vein ranges up to 15 m thick, and the Santa Quiteria mine averages about 280 g/t silver and 0.5 g/t gold over a 3 m to 4 m width.
-This high grade mineralized zone appears to extend into the San Sebastián Properties both along strike and immediately down dip.
+The San Sebastián veins tend to be larger and can carry high grade silver-gold mineralized deposits.
+For example, the La Quiteria Vein ranges up to 15 m thick, and the La Quiteria Mine averages about 280 g/t silver and 0.5 g/t gold over a 3 m to 4 m width.
+This high-grade mineralized zone appears to extend into the San Sebastián Properties both along strike and immediately down dip.